-Monty Don replanted a Dwarf waterlily candida into a 10 litre mesh basket using a clay based soil and then lowered it down into the water until the leaves and flower were just on the water surface.
+Monty Don replanted a Dwarf waterlily candida into a 10 litre mesh basket using a clay based soil.
+He lowered it down into the water until the leaves and flower were just on the water surface.

-- Use an XL feed ball in each waterlily basket so that the plant receives a boost and continues to flower and send up more leaves and flowers for the rest of the summer.
+- Use an XL feed ball in each Pond waterlily basket so that the plant receives a boost and continues to flower and send up more leaves and flowers for the rest of the summer.

-Adding more waterlilies and covering more of the pond surface will reduce the amount of sunlight reaching the water which will reduce water evaporation and the water temperature so helping to control blanket weed and green algae at this hot time of year.
+This will reduce water evaporation and keep the water temperature low so help to control blanket weed and green algae at this hot time of year.
 Their leaves will also protect vulnerable wildlife as water levels diminish.